 One technique for removing unwanted berries is mowing or cutting; cut back the vines to ground level.
 Covering the soil after cutting or mowing can be an appropriate way to kill roots and crowns.
 Digging out blackberry root crowns and major side roots is another effective removal technique.
-Another, maybe not as practical removal technique, involves the use of goats.
-Goats eat blackberries readily, and seem to prefer them over other plants.

 Compost tea uses a pump to inject air through a solution of compost and water to encourage a special mix of aerobic microscopic organisms to grow.
 These soil microbes are very beneficial in a number of ways.